kkibria/dev_cookbook/docs/_topics/svelte.md

    Parent uses event handlers.
 1. are destroyed by parents when they are no longer needed.

+> A parent can get component state both via binding and events.
+Bindings provide easy reactive update in parents.
+Events provides an easy way when algorithmic action is required by parent.
+Using both as appropriate is the best approach.

 Check [Managing state in Svelte](https://dev.to/joshnuss/managing-state-in-svelte-29o7).

 ## Passing parameter to sub-component